Paper model: 3D models to paper

 The use of 3D models greatly assists in the construction of paper models, with video game models being the most prevalent source.
-The video game or source in question will have to be loaded into the computer.
-Various methods of extracting the model exist, including using a model viewer and exporting it into a workable file type, or capturing the model from the emulation directly.
-The methods of capturing the model are often unique to the subject and the tools available.
-Readability of file-formats including proprietary ones could mean that a model viewer and exporter is unavailable outside of the developer.
-Using other tools that capture rendered 3D models and textures is often the only way to obtain them.
-In this case, the designer may have to arrange the textures and the wireframe model on a 3D program, such as SketchUp, 3DS MAX, Metasequoia, or Blender before exporting it to a papercraft creating program, such as Dunreeb Cutout or Pepakura Designer by Tama Software.
+Various methods of extracting the digital model exist, including using a model viewer and exporting it into a workable file type, or capturing the model from the emulation directly.
+If the model cannot be extracted directly from the source, the designer may have to arrange the textures and the wireframe model in a 3D program, such as SketchUp, 3DS MAX, Metasequoia, or Blender, before exporting it to a papercraft creating program, such as Dunreeb Cutout or Pepakura Designer by Tama Software.
 From there the model is typically refined to give a proper layout and construction tabs that will affect the overall appearance and difficulty in constructing the model.